Finite-dimensional Hilbert spaces

 explicit hilbert_space(Args&&... args)

 Construct from a list of elementary spaces.
 The elementary spaces need not be given in any particular order.
-Throws hilbert_space_too_big if all elementary spaces together would overflow the 64-bit integer type of the basis state index.
+Throws hilbert_space_too_big if all elementary spaces together would exceed the 63-bit limit of the basis state index.

 template<typename ScalarType, typename ESConstructor = default_es_constructor>